thkwznk/aseprite-scripts/README.md

 Known issues:

-- Background layers aren't in general cause issues for the extension, it's recommended to avoid them.
+- Background layers in general cause issues for the extension, it's recommended to avoid them.

 ## AsepriteOS